Home CaliforniaCalifornia – General info

 California – Climate

-On the coast, temperatures are lower due to the influence of the cool Pacific than inland.
-North of San Francisco the winters are mostly rainy.
-San Francisco and much of the northern and central California coast are mostly foggy and cool in summer.
+On the coast, temperatures are lower than in the interior due to the influence of the cool Pacific.
+North of San Francisco, winters are usually very rainy.
+San Francisco and large parts of the northern and central California coast are usually foggy and cool in summer.

-In the Sierra Nevada it can be quite hot in the summer during the day: Due to the altitude, the temperatures drop rapidly after sunset.
-From November large amounts of snow fall here.
+In the Sierra Nevada, it can get quite hot during the day in summer: However, due to the altitude, temperatures drop quickly after sunset.
+Large amounts of snow fall here from November.

-In the deserts it is also sunny in winter and pleasantly warm with 20 ° C and more.
-In the evening and at night, however, it cools down very much as in almost all desert areas.
-Favored by mild climate are also Los Angeles and San Diego.
-The climate in San Diego is near perfect and you can do outdoor activities all year round.
+In the deserts, it is sunny and pleasantly warm even in winter with 20 °C and more.
+In the evening and at night, however, it cools down very much, as in almost all desert areas.
+Los Angeles and San Diego are also favoured by mild climates.
+The climate in San Diego is almost perfect and you can enjoy outdoor activities all year round.

-The third highest temperature ever recorded on Earth was recorded at 56.7 ° C in 1913 in Death Valley.
+The third highest temperature ever measured on earth was recorded in Death Valley in 1913 at 56.7 °C.

-A common phenomenon in California is the coastal fog.
+A common phenomenon in California is coastal fog.

-California’s peak season is clearly summer.
-However, you have in the winter from LA south very mild, moderate weather.
-A long pants and a jacket is still necessary.
-Further south in San Diego you will find the climate, often described as perfect.
-The winters are pleasantly warm here as well.
+California’s peak season is clearly in summer.
+However, even in winter you have very mild, moderate weather from LA south.
+Long trousers and a jacket are still necessary.
+Further south in San Diego you will find the climate that is often described as perfect.
+The winters are also pleasantly warm here.

-San Francisco’s weather is often foggy, especially in the morning.
-In summer, when it gets almost too hot south, you will find a wonderful spring climate in SF.
+San Francisco’s weather is often foggy, especially in the morning hours.
+In summer, when it gets almost too hot further south, you will find a wonderful spring-like climate in SF.

-The best travel time are the months of April and May as well as September and October.
-Not only for the climate, but also to avoid the American travel season between Memorial Day (late May) and Labor Day (early September).
+The best time to travel is April and May as well as September and October.
+Not only because of the climate, but also to avoid the American travel season between Memorial Day (end of May) and Labor Day (beginning of September).

 California – Fauna & Fauna

-About 40 percent of all US plant species are native to California.
+About 40 percent of all plant species in the USA are native to California.

-Common tree species include the sequoia and Douglas fir.
+Common tree species include the sequoia and the Douglas fir.

-The oldest tree in the world, a grove pine in the Great Basin, is over 4 900 years old.
-The stocks of the sequoia in the Sierra Nevada are up to 2,000 years old.
+The oldest tree in the world, an awn pine in the Great Basin, is over 4,900 years old.
+The stands of the sequoia tree in the Sierra Nevada are up to 2,000 years old.

-In the deserts of the southeast are indigo bushes, various types of cactus and shrubs, creosote shrubs and the Joshua tree.
+In the deserts of the southeast, indigo shrubs, various cactus and shrub species, creosote shrubs and the Joshua tree can be found.

-The woods are home to many other animals, as well as skunks and rattlesnakes, of which there are six different species in the state.
+In addition to numerous other animals, skunks and rattlesnakes live in the forests, of which there are six different species in the state.

 Bears find a suitable habitat mainly in the north and in the remote mountain regions.

-California was first populated by about 105 Indian tribes.
+California was the first of about 105 Indian tribes to be settled.

-With Hernán Cortés, the Spaniards’ efforts to build a colony in California began.
-In 1542, the viceroy of New Spain, Antonio de Mendoza, ordered Juan Rodríguez Cabrillo to explore the areas north of Mexico.
+Hernán Cortés marked the beginning of the Spaniards’ efforts to establish a colony in California.
+In 1542, the Viceroy of New Spain, Antonio de Mendoza, ordered Juan Rodríguez Cabrillo to explore the territories north of Mexico.

-The Spanish explorer Sebastián Vizcaíno explored the entire Californian coast in 1602 and 1603, but it was not until 1769 that a supply port was built in San Diego.
-In 1776 the Spaniards founded San Francisco.
+Spanish explorer Sebastián Vizcaíno explored the entire California coast in 1602 and 1603, but it wasn’t until 1769 that a supply port was built in San Diego.
+In 1776, the Spaniards founded San Francisco.
 When Mexico gained independence in 1821, California became a Mexican province.

-In June 1846, a group of American settlers occupied the city of Sonoma.
+In June 1846, a group of American settlers captured the city of Sonoma.
 On the occasion of the outbreak of the Mexican War, California declared itself independent.
-In 1848, Mexico renounced its claims to the territory of the United States in the Treaty of Guadalupe Hidalgo.
+In 1848, Mexico ceded its claims to the territory to the United States in the Treaty of Guadalupe Hidalgo.

-The discovery of gold by James W. Marshall at Coloma in January 1848 resulted in a large influx of humans.
+The discovery of gold by James W. Marshall in Coloma in January 1848 led to a large influx of people.
 On September 9, 1850, California became the 31st state to join the United States.
-In 1854, Sacramento became the state capital.
-The completion of the transcontinental railway line in 1869 brought the state growing prosperity.
+In 1854, Sacramento became the state’s capital.
+The completion of the transcontinental railroad line in 1869 brought growing prosperity to the state.

-Improved rail links further fueled economic development.
-In 1890, San Francisco became the largest city on the Pacific Coast and a trade center of world importance.
+Economic development was further advanced by improved railway connections.
+In 1890, San Francisco became the largest city on the Pacific coast and a trading center of worldwide importance.

-In Los Angeles, the economic boom reached its peak in 1887.
-The collapse on the stock exchanges in 1893 led to a serious economic crisis in California.
-A renewed economic upswing began before the beginning of World War I.
+In Los Angeles, the economic upswing reached its peak in 1887.
+The 1893 fall in the stock markets led to a serious economic crisis in California.
+A new economic upswing began before the beginning of the First World War.

 After the war, the number of jobs initially fell sharply.
-Nevertheless, in the twenties of the 20th century, about two million immigrants poured into the state.
+Nevertheless, around two million immigrants poured into the state in the 1920s.
 By 1924, the population of Los Angeles had risen to one million.
-Oil production and its related industries gained in importance.
-In 1925, more than one-fifth of world oil production came from California.
-During this time, the film industry in Hollywood developed.
+Oil production and the associated branches of production gained in importance, and in 1925 more than a fifth of the world’s oil production came from California.
+During this time, the film industry in Hollywood also developed.

-During the Second World War, numerous aircraft factories and shipyards were built in California.
-An influx of workers led between 1940 and 1945 to increase the population by almost two million inhabitants.
+During World War II, numerous aircraft factories and shipyards were built in California.
+An influx of workers led to an increase in the number of inhabitants by almost two million between 1940 and 1945.

-After the war, the influx continued, in some cases there was even a lack of housing.
-Between 1950 and 1990, the population of the state tripled, since 1962 California is the most populous state of the United States.
+After the war, the influx continued, and in some cases there was even a shortage of housing.
+Between 1950 and 1990, the state’s population tripled, and since 1962 California has been the most populous state in the USA.

-In October 1989, San Francisco and in June 1992 the region east of Los Angeles was shaken by heavy earthquakes.
-In the fall of 1993, more than a dozen bush fires swept southern California, destroying more than 80,000 hectares of land and more than 1,000 homes.
+In October 1989, San Francisco and in June 1992 the region east of Los Angeles were shaken by severe earthquakes.
+In the fall of 1993, more than a dozen bushfires ravaged Southern California, destroying over 80,000 acres of land and more than 1,000 homes.

-In January 1994, Los Angeles was hit by an earthquake that hit 6.7 on the Richter scale.
+In January 1994, Los Angeles was hit by an earthquake that reached 6.7 on the Richter scale.
 The damage was estimated at 15 to 30 billion US dollars.

-Just as false as the prejudice that Americans only feed on pizza and fast food is the claim that Californians have reinvented cooking with their “Californian Cuisine”.
-In the cooking pots of many top restaurants in the room L.A. one finds influences of European, Asian and Creole cuisine again.
-The ingredients are usually fresh from the fertile orchards and vegetable growing areas of the north.
-On the coast you will often find on the menu seafood, such as crabs, crabs and all kinds of saltwater fish.
+Just as false as the prejudice that Americans only eat pizza and fast food is the claim that Californians have reinvented cooking with their “Californian cuisine”.
+In the cooking pots of many top restaurants in the L.A. area, you can find influences from European, Asian and Creole cuisine.
+The ingredients usually come fresh from the fertile fruit and vegetable growing areas of the north.
+On the coasts, you can often find seafood on the menu, such as crabs, crabs and all kinds of saltwater fish.

-The culinary diversity of North America comes mainly from the pots of ethnic kitchens, which can be divided as follows:
+The culinary diversity of North America comes mainly from the pots of ethnic cuisines, which can be divided as follows:

-Creole, Chinese or Thai, southern, Tex-Mex or Californian cuisine, the palette of treats is inexhaustible.
-Not everywhere, but at least in some big cities like New York, Philadelphia, Montreal, Toronto, New Orleans, Los Angeles, San Francisco and Vancouver.
-Many fast food outlets, the fast-paced restaurant chains and fast food outlets on the highway, are better than their reputation.
-In the east of the country Wendy’s is praised for his tangible chili con carne.
-In the West, Denny’s Food Outlets (with the 24 hour motto “never closes” or “always open”) have established themselves and offer a reliable and reasonably priced breakfast and lunch menu as well as salads and light meals.
+Creole, Chinese or Thai, southern, Tex-Mex or Californian cuisine, the range of delicacies is inexhaustible.
+Not everywhere, but at least in some big cities like New York, Philadelphia, Montreal, Toronto, New Orleans, Los Angeles, San Francisco, and Vancouver.
+Many fast food outlets, the fast restaurant chains and snack stations on the highway, are better than their reputation.
+In the east of the country, Wendy’s is praised for its solid chili con carne.
+In the west, the food branches of Denny’s (with the 24-hour motto “never closes” or “always open”) have established themselves and offer a reliable and inexpensive breakfast and lunch menu as well as salads and light dishes.

-The trend towards meatless food has meanwhile also reached North America.
-Fruits and vegetables are being served more and more often, not only in the fine restaurants of white table cloth restaurants.
-Even fast food outlets and truck stops bring the new trend to the table with salad bars, veggie (vegetable) burgers, veggie sandwiches and veggie fajitas.
+The trend towards meatless food has now also reached North America.
+It is not only in the fine white table cloth restaurants that fruit and vegetables are being served more and more often.
+Even fast food outlets and truck stops are bringing the new trend to the table with salad bars, veggie (vegetable) burgers, veggie sandwiches, veggie fajitas.

 Closed on Sundays

-If other guests are already waiting, one of the most striking Anglo-Saxon rituals comes into effect: patient queuing, standing in line.
-Whoever does not, is gently reminded: “You have to stand in line”.
-This is something that can easily happen to Europeans (except the British), because it is not always clear that the smallest group of people is basically a line.
-So in case of doubt, ask: “Excuse me, is this a line?”
-Americans love lines – at the inn, at the post office, at bank counters, at the box office, at the hotel reception.
-They hate jostling and lumping.
-With good reason, because lines spare nerves and spare unnecessary friction.
+If other guests are already waiting, one of the most conspicuous Anglo-Saxon rituals comes into force: the patient queuing, the standing in line.
+If you don’t, you will be gently admonished: “You have to stand in line”.
+Something like this can easily happen, especially to Europeans (except British), because it is not always immediately clear that the smallest gathering of people is basically already a line.
+So when in doubt, it’s better to ask: “Excuse me, is this a line?”
+Americans love lines – in the inn, at the post office, at bank counters, box offices, at the reception in the hotel.
+They hate jostling and clumping.
+With good reason, because lines are easy on the nerves and save unnecessary friction.

-In addition to the sumptuous breakfast, the lunch dishes are varied, tasty and reasonably priced.
-All portions, especially in the evening, are abundantly large.
-You will not be viewed at an angle when sharing large portions or wrapping up the unmanageable rest (doggy bag).
-Could you wrap this, please?).
+In addition to the sumptuous breakfast, the lunch dishes in particular are varied, tasty and inexpensive.
+All portions, especially in the evening, are quite large.
+You are by no means looked at strangely if you share large portions or have the unmanaged rest (doggy bag) packed (Could you wrap this, please?).

 Tips

-In comparison to Europe you eat in North America early in the evening.
-Especially in smaller places you sit at the latest by 21 clock to table.
-Even in the cities, the restaurants are often closed after 10pm.
+Compared to Europe, people in North America eat dinner early.
+Especially in smaller towns, you can sit down at the table until 9 p.m. at the latest.
+Even in the cities, restaurants are often closed after 10 p.m.

-For a picnic or for taking food to the hotel room, it is advisable to buy a sufficiently spacious cooler for the trunk right at the beginning of the journey (from 20 liters).
-There’s plenty of ice cream in supermarkets and petrol stations.
-(Tip: The cooler is also to be used as heat protection for slide films in a watertight bag).
+For a picnic or to take food to your hotel room, it is advisable to buy a sufficiently spacious cooler for the trunk (from 20 liters) right at the beginning of the trip.
+There is plenty of ice cream in supermarkets and gas stations.
+(Tip: The cooler can also be used as heat protection for slide films in a waterproof bag).

-Adolescents are usually strictly controlled when visiting bars, discos and casinos (minimum age 21 years).
-Normally the US driver’s license driver’s license is valid as ID ID, identification.
-Since you do not have identity cards in the US, it can sometimes be difficult to prove that you are 21 or older.
+Young people are usually strictly controlled when visiting bars, discos and casinos (minimum age 21 years).
+Normally, the US driver’s licence is considered ID, identification.
+Since there are no identity cards in the USA, it can sometimes be difficult to prove that you are 21 years or older.

-For snacks and snacks, most supermarkets are real treasure troves because they offer vegetables, fruits, sandwiches, pastries, etc. fresh, tasty and inexpensive – often at any time of the day or night.
-The shops of gas stations are not to be despised as supply stations.
+Most supermarkets are real treasure troves for snacks and snacks because they offer vegetables, fruit, sandwiches, pastries, etc. fresh, delicious and inexpensive – often at any time of the day or night.
+The shops of the gas stations are also not to be sneezed at as supply stations.

-The Americans are currently in an absolute coffee exchange.
-Especially in the West, initiated by the Seattle, Washington-based coffee roaster “Starbucks”, numerous fragrant coffee houses have emerged in recent years, offering espresso, cappuccino, café latte, etc., alongside fresh baked goods and sandwiches.
+Americans are currently in an absolute coffee frenzy.
+Especially in the West, initiated by the Seattle, Washington-based coffee roasting company “Starbucks”, numerous fragrant coffee houses have sprung up in recent years, where espresso, cappuccino, café latte, etc. are offered alongside fresh baked goods and sandwiches.
 The facilities are mostly cozy and have become important social meeting places.

 Restaurant recommendations:

-The excellent restaurant boasts several awards for its cuisine and exquisite wine list.
-The house specialty is freshly made pasta and – what could be different about a harbor restaurant – seafood dishes.
+The excellent dining restaurant can boast several awards for its cuisine and exquisite wine list.
+The speciality of the house is freshly prepared pasta and – how could it be otherwise with a harbour restaurant – seafood dishes.

 Address: